 When you can buy kombucha in 16- to 40-oz bottles at the store, you might think that it's appropriate to drink kombucha all day long, right?
 It's a health elixir, isn't it?
 A fermented tonic, right?

 The thing is that kombucha isn't intended as a substitute for water or something that you guzzle all day long.
 It's a tonic rich in B vitamins and beneficial microbes that are best consumed in modest to moderate amounts.
 If you need hydration, choose water.

 Drink something else

-If you're still concerned about fluoride and trace amounts of aluminum in your tea and kombucha, consider drinking other fermented drinks that are made without tea like water kefir, beet kvass, probiotic lemonade, or other fermented drinks made with ginger bug or fresh whey.
+If you're still concerned about fluoride and trace amounts of aluminum in your tea and kombucha, consider drinking other fermented drinks that are made without tea, such as water kefir, beet kvass, and tepache, or other fermented drinks made with a ginger bug or fresh whey.

 Quick Resources for Reducing Fluoride in Kombucha

 Use high-quality loose-leaf tea made from young leaves like white tea.

-Steep your tea for a shorter amount of time, I use this programmable electric tea maker which always brews tea at the right temperature and for the right amount of time, or you can use a the timer on your phone to keep an eye on the time and avoid oversteeping.
+Steep your tea for a shorter amount of time, I use this programmable electric tea maker which always brews tea at the right temperature and for the right amount of time, or you can use the timer on your phone to keep an eye on the time and avoid oversteeping.

 Drink modest amounts of kombucha, a few ounces each day, and balance that with plenty of water, herbal teas, and other probiotic beverages.